Wildlife in Everest Base Camp Trek

 The Yellow-Throated Marten is a relatively rare predator found in the forested areas of the Everest region, generally from 2,500 to 4,000 meters (8,200 to 13,100 feet).

-Its distinctive yellow throat patch and agile movements make it fascinating.
+Its distinctive yellow throat patch and agility make it enjoyable.
 The marten preys on small mammals, birds, and insects and contributes to the area's biodiversity.
-It has a distinctive yellow throat patch and a long, bushy tail.
-Its agile body and sharp claws are adapted for climbing and hunting.
-It feeds on various small animals, including rodents, birds, and insects.
+It has a distinct yellow throat patch with an elongated, bushy tail.
+Its agile body with sharp claws was adapted for climbing and hunting.
+Various small animals, including rodents, birds, and insects, comprise its diet.

 What Birds live on Mount Everest?